devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/components/event-driven-integration.md

   scheduled as boundaries for deterministic snapshots.
 - **Optional fixed-step physics boundaries:** the timeline supports an optional `timeline.phys` axis.
-When present, its ticks are included in the global event union so you can force a fixed integration step size (e.g. to emulate a fixed-step simulator) while still stepping PX4 at its own cadence.
+When present, its ticks are included in the global event union to enforce a fixed integration step size (e.g. to emulate a fixed-step simulator) while still stepping PX4 at its own cadence.
 - **Microsecond clock:** all schedules use integer microseconds (`UInt64`) to align with lockstep time and avoid floating-point drift.